rghansen/catexplore/README.md

 <img src="man/figures/README-basic-3.png" width="100%" />

-This is a special example which shows you how a function (cat_explore1) from the catexplore package can be used to specify different sizes of confidence intervals using the `alpha` argument.
+This is a special example which shows you how the function `cat_explore1` from the `catexplore` package can be used to specify different sizes of confidence intervals using the `alpha` argument.
 Functions default to `alpha = 0.05`, producing 95% confidence intervals.

 ``` r
 #Applying function to gapminder dataset as in previous example, but specifying alpha = 0.1 to produce 90% confidence intervals